maksimtall/maksimtall.github.io/README.md

-This is a hub of website meme clones
+This a place for all clones of CARNET websites such as e-Dnevnik and e-Skole.